v0lt13/EditorAttributesDocs/docs/source/GettingStarted/goodpractices.rst

 ---------------------

 The :doc:`voidstruct` is made to act as a holder for attributes that redraw the property is attached to.
-While it’s not necessary to use the struct for those attributes (any serialized data type can be used), using the struct as a holder makes the code more readable for you and others.
+While it’s not necessary to use the struct for those attributes (any unity serialized data type can be used), using the struct as a holder makes the code more readable for you and others.

 When you use the :doc:`voidstruct` as a variable it makes it obvious that is a holder and it will be redrawn, it also keeps some consistency in your code rather than using
 ``int`` or ``float`` randomly in your code as holders.